 All of these methods can cause symptoms of menopause, including hot flashes, night sweats, vaginal dryness, and mood swings.

-Some other types of hormone therapy were used more often in the past, but are rarely given now.
-These include:
+Some other types of hormone therapy that were used more often in the past, but are rarely given now include:

-These might be an option if other forms of hormone therapy are no longer working, but they can often cause side effects.
+These might be options if other forms of hormone therapy are no longer working, but they can often cause side effects.

 Davies C, Pan H, Godwin J, et al. Long-term effects of continuing adjuvant tamoxifen to 10 years versus stopping at 5 years after diagnosis of oestrogen receptor-positive breast cancer: ATLAS, a randomised trial.
 Lancet.
 2013;381:805-816.
 Erratum in: Lancet.
 2013 Mar 9;381(9869):804.